 When we meet for the initial meeting I will show you the guidebook and everything that is available for you.
 There is no charge for this meeting of course, it’s just so you can meet me, we throw around ideas etc and that will help you decide if I am the right celebrant for you.

 A question some couples ask is how I would describe my celebrant style.
 I always like to say that both a ceremony and my style is casual and relaxed but with a sense of occasion.
 I am a great storyteller and I love telling your friends and family great stories about the two of you, especially when we can get a laugh out of them.
 I don’t like a ceremony that makes you think you are at the comedy festival, it is still a wedding but there should be some fun in it.
 Every ceremony I do is built around what you are looking for, that is why I write them all individually, I do not take a ceremony off the shelf and just drop your names into it.

 Remember this is a no-obligation meeting.
-Alternatively, I have my own office and you can have your meetings and the rehearsal there and save a significant amount of money.
+Alternatively, I have my own office and you can have your meetings and the rehearsal there if you wanted to come there.